| Mexico: Letting

 to the chicken than whatever process leads to the

+creation of a tasty drumstick.
 So there we were on a sunny Saturday

 afternoon, perched atop a small set of metal bleachers